Waitara Park Precinct

 - meeting rooms

 - appealing external open space for the community including terraces with hammocks, seats and outdoor table tennis.

 Mark Taylor Oval

-New drainage works in Park Avenue are expected to be completed in early 2018.
-Following this there will be car parking available along the Waitara Park frontage on Park Avenue.
+New drainage works in Park Avenue and additional car parking along the Waitara Park frontage on Park Avenue were completed in 2018.